B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Does YouTube’s Video Shift Change Your Podcast Format Plan?

-Yes, especially if your ICP is active on LinkedIn or YouTube.
+Yes, particularly if your ICP is active on LinkedIn or YouTube.
 A study by Morning Consult shows that nearly 46% of podcast listeners now prefer to watch shows.
 YouTube’s integration of a dedicated Podcasts tab and push for video-first formats makes it a viable primary platform for discovery.

-How to act: For B2B podcasts, we recommend adopting a video first content strategy.
+How to act: For B2B podcasts, we recommend adopting a video-first content strategy.
 This opens the door to YouTube publishing, LinkedIn video snippets, and visual content repurposing without doubling your production workload.

 Your competitors are already capitalizing on this trend.